 - American cemetery in Suresnes to dominate Paris and La défense: This is not the neighbourhood or the place we spontaneously think of…But the American cemetery in Suresnes, in addition to being a high place of memory for the Americans, is also a high place of memory for the French resistance, where many resistance fighters were executed there.
 At the end of a visit that is full of emotion for our ancestors, you will have the opportunity to enjoy a very beautiful view of Paris at the end of your visit.
 The only real viewpoint from the west of Paris, with a panorama of the largest European business district (La Défense – alone concentrating 10% of French GDP), the Eiffel Tower and the Arc de Triomphe.
 For the trouble, because it is finally quite far from the centre of Paris (nevertheless very accessible), you will have the pleasure to enjoy this visit without tourists.
 In fact very few people know this place.

 To dine (without breaking the bank!) in a romantic setting

 - A candlelight dinner on a Bateau-mouche with rates between 90 and 130 (Boarding: Pont de l’Alma, 8e).

-- Dinner at the Crazy Horse or Moulin Rouge.
-My preference is Crazy Horse.
+- Dinner at the Crazy Horse or Moulin Rouge or Lido.
+My preference goes by FAR to Crazy Horse.
 It’s not as mythical as the Moulin Rouge.
 However, the artistic proposals are more varied and are likely to appeal to foreign clients.
+Frankly, go there.

 - Italian: East Mama, the best Italian restaurant in town but beware: no reservation possible, you have to go there on an empty stomach (…) and early enough or else be patient.